web-platform-tests/wpt/README.md

     print "The current URL is %s" % session.url
 ```

+Functionally equivalent to the above,
-If you wish to manually control the session:
+but giving you manual control of the session:

 ```py
 import webdriver